1997 Winter Universiade

-The 1997 Winter Universiade, the XVIII Winter Universiade, took place in Muju and Chonju (Jeonju), South Korea.
-The snow sport events were held in Muju Resort in Muju, while the ice events were held in Chonju.
+The 1997 Winter Universiade, the XVIII Winter Universiade, took place in Muju and Chonju (Jeonju), Jeonbuk province, South Korea.
+The snow sport events were held in Muju Resort in Muju.
+The ice events were held in Chonju, the provincial capital about 55 kilometers from Muju Resort.

-On 6 July 1993 during the 1993 Summer Universiade in Buffalo, FISU decided that South Korea would host the 1997 Winter Universiade.
+On 6 July 1993 during the 1993 Summer Universiade in Buffalo, USA, FISU decided that South Korea would host the 1997 Winter Universiade.
 These were both the first winter multi-sport event and Universiade held in South Korea.
+The games were the largest sport event in South Korea in the 1990s, along with the 1999 Asian Winter Games.